maryamabdulbasit309/Maryam-basit/_posts/2026-04-15-the-busiest-week-of-my-second-semester.md

 One thing I remember clearly about that week was how busy everything became.

 Because of continuous classes, project work, assignments, and preparation, there were days when I hardly found enough time to sit down and eat properly.
-Sometimes meals were delayed because another task seemed more urgent.
+Sometimes meals were skipped or delayed because another task seemed more urgent.

 Although this situation was temporary, it showed me how important balance is.
 Academic success is important, but maintaining personal well-being is equally necessary.